nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ### Challenges

 The CRM system is a standard system that has another entity model and a business logic that doesn't fit one-to-one with how the business logic think of the on-boarding process:
-- Applicant is called *Lead*
-- Member is called *Contact*
+- Applicant is called *Lead* and Member is called *Contact*
 - A Lead can be "qualified" or rejected, never withdrawn.
 - A Lead is a complex object to handle situations that our organization does not need
 - The list of Applicants is not the same as the list of Leads, because a Lead is not deleted after it has been qualified or rejected, it only changes its state.
-- The CRM system has proprietary error codes that doesn't make any sense in the digital platform
+- The CRM system has proprietary error messages that doesn't make any sense in the digital platform

 ## Solution overview